Thai coup draws swift condemnation; U.S. says reviewing aid

 “It matters, because China has been investing an incredible amount of energy in Thailand,” Bower said.
 “You could lose an alliance and if you don’t lose an alliance, you could in effect lose the primacy of a friendship with one of ASEAN’s anchor countries.”

-Reporting by Arshad Mohammed, David Brunnstrom and Phil Stewart in Washington, Rachel Armstrong in Singapore, Martin Santa in Brussels, John Irish in Paris, Alexandra Hudson in Berlin and Kiyoshi Takenaka in Tokyo; Editing by Paul Simao, Mohammad Zargham and Eric Walsh
+Reporting by Arshad Mohammed, David Brunnstrom and Phil Stewart in Washington, Chai Luan Tay in Singapore, Martin Santa in Brussels, John Irish in Paris, Alexandra Hudson in Berlin and Kiyoshi Takenaka in Tokyo; Editing by Paul Simao, Mohammad Zargham and Eric Walsh